kassbohm/hib-snippets/README.md

 # hib-snippets

- hib-snippets is a collection of Python snippets for the tasks from the books:
+ *hib-snippets* is a collection of Python snippets for the tasks from the following books by R.C.
+Hibbeler:

- * "Engineering Mechanics - Dynamics" by R.C.
-Hibbeler.
+ * en: *Engineering Mechanics.
+Dynamics*
+ * de: *Technische Mechanik.
+3. Dynamik*

 ## Usage